Newbury Street Art Galleries

 You'll find an interesting and eclectic mix of emerging and mid-career contemporary artists working in a wide range of styles at the Arden Gallery.
 Abstract, super-realism, surrealism, minimalist - you'll find it all here.

-Exhibits are usually up for 3-4 weeks, and feature artists such as Tom Seghi, Teri Malo, Joanne Mattera, Anthony James, and Sharon Booma.
+Exhibits feature artists such as Tom Seghi, Teri Malo, Joanne Mattera, Anthony James, and Sharon Booma.

 If you like contemporary art, you're sure to find a lot of things of interest in this popular Newbury Street art gallery.